Florida State Road 80: Downtown Fort Myers alignment

 SR 80 between Monroe and Fowler Streets was relinquished to the city of Fort Myers on January 11, 2006 as part of the downtown redevelopment and streetscape effort, which first created the gap in the route that exists today.
 The city restored this segment of the streets to two-way traffic.
 The segment of SR 80 east of Fowler Street to Allen Street (just east of Seaboard Street) remained one-way and under state control at this time.

 SR 80 east of Fowler Street to Allen Street was relinquished to the city in August 2018.
-Though the state still maintains the historic Billy's Creek Lift Bridge.
+Though the state still maintains the historic Billy's Creek Lift Bridge, which was built in 1941.
 The City of Fort Myers restored the remaining one-way segments of First, Second, and Seaboard Streets to two-way traffic in June 2022.